 There's no way I would have been able to figure any of it out or do so well, without Bootcamp."

 Employers around the country are experiencing a shortage of well-qualified software developers, and Kentucky is no different.
 While there are several possible responses to this need, many regions have benefited from intensive training programs called Developer Bootcamps.
 The general model is a 3-month program, in batches of 10-20 students, with a curriculum for full-stack web development jobs.
-The bootcamp is taught by experienced software developers (10+ years industry experience), with a focus on quickly moving from basic skills to project experience.
-High job placement rates (close to 100%) are the target for these programs.
-Successful programs are highly selective of their applicants, typically targeting college graduates in their mid to late 20s and early 30s looking to make a career change.
+Bootcamps are taught by experienced software developers (10+ years industry experience), with a focus on quickly moving from basic skills to project experience.
+High job placement rates (>80% within 180 days of graduation) are the target for these programs.
+Successful programs are highly selective of their applicants, typically targeting college graduates and experienced professionals in their 20s, 30s, and 40s looking to make a career change.

 Our ideal applicants are professional men and women who are looking to transition into a career in software development.
 This program is not for everyone.
-Like all Awesome Inc initiatives, we've built this program with our Core Values in mind.
+Like all Awesome Inc initiatives, we've built this program on the foundation of our Core Values.
 CV #2 (Be Excellent) is a big part of this program.
 We expect that many of our candidates will have deep experience in a related field, such as graphic design, math/finance, or project management.
 Some applicants will have prior programming experience, maybe a class back in high school or college, but many will not.

-We expect than many of our applicants will be from Kentucky and surrounding states, such as Indiana, Ohio, Tennessee, and West Virginia.
-Since our 12-week program is full-time (8am - 5pm, five days per week), our candidates must be willing to sacrifice other commitments (such as outside employment) to focus on learning for that duration.
+Most of our applicants reside in Kentucky, and desire to live and work in the region after Bootcamp.
+Since the 12-week in-person phase of our program is full-time (8am - 5pm, five days per week), our candidates must be willing to sacrifice other commitments (such as outside employment) to focus on learning for that duration.

-Tuition for the Bootcamp is $9,500.
+Tuition for the Bootcamp is $11,500.
 Financing and flexible payment plans are available.
+Once accepted, a $500 deposit is due to confirm your spot in the program.
 If the only thing keeping you from participating in the program is finances, please contact us and we'll do our best to work with you to find a solution.

-There are two reasons.
-First, we want to hit the ground running on week one.
+The first four weeks of Bootcamp lessons are delivered remotely.
+We do this for a few reasons.
+First, we want to hit the ground running on week one of the in-person phase, while minimizing the time our students spend out of full-time work.
 Our students start with different prior experiences, so we want to make sure everyone is starting at (nearly) the same spot.
 And we want that spot to be somewhere beyond absolute zero.
-Our program is an intense 12 weeks, but without the prework, we couldn't fit in all that you'll need.
-Don’t worry, Bootcamp week 1 will include a review of material you’ll be covering on your own during Prework.
+Our program is an intense 16 weeks, but without the prework, we couldn't fit in all that you'll need.